fbpx

 What is a Deferred Prosecution Agreement?

 You won’t find a definition of a deferred prosecution in the criminal code.
 That’s because they are simply contracts with the prosecutor.
 The prosecutor agrees to drop charges.
-In exchange, the defendant agrees to take certain measures such as no contact with the alleged victim, classes, counseling, community service hours, etc.
+In exchange, the defendant agrees to take certain measures such as no contact with the alleged victim, classes, counseling, community service hours, etc. In a case involving domestic violence or alcohol dependency, the court may impose specific conditions to ensure safety and promote rehabilitation.

-Because DPAs are not codified in law, they can vary greatly from jurisdiction to jurisdiction.
+Because DPAs are not codified in criminal law, they can vary greatly from jurisdiction to jurisdiction.
 That is why it is important to speak with a lawyer who is familiar with the local customs of a particular court.
 One thing to pay close attention to, is whether or not you are waiving your right to jury trial.
 Some agreements allow you to retain that right if you “fail” out of the program, while others do not.
 Always speak with your attorney about the potential consequences if you are kicked out.

 Definition and Purpose